How to Estimate Flooring Expenses and Avoid Hidden Costs

 Step 5: Calculate Total Cost

 Even with careful planning, there are some hidden expenses that can sneak up on you.
-Here are a few to be aware of:
+Here are five to be aware of:

 If your subfloor is damaged, uneven, or has moisture issues, it will need to be repaired or replaced before new flooring can be installed.
-This can add several hundred dollars or more to your budget.
+This can add a couple hundred dollars or more to your budget.

 Removing old flooring isn’t always included in the installation cost.
-You may need to pay extra for the removal and disposal of old materials, which can range from $1 to $4 per square foot.
+You may need to pay extra for the removal and disposal of old materials, which can range from $0.70 to $5 per square foot.
+Advanced Flooring offers affordable removal and disposal services for your old flooring.

 If you’re unable to move furniture yourself, you may need to hire professionals to do it for you.
 Some installers charge extra for moving heavy or bulky items.